Chemical Plant Operator

 - good problem-solving and analytical skills

-- aptitude for computerised work
+- aptitude for working with computers

 - good hand-eye coordination.